-Sheldon Epps (Artistic Director) has been Artistic Director of the renowned Pasadena Playhouse since 1997.
+Sheldon Epps (Artistic Director Emeritus) has been Artistic Director of the renowned Pasadena Playhouse since 1997.
 Before beginning his tenure at The Playhouse, he served as Associate Artistic Director of the Old Globe Theatre for four years.
 He was also a co-founder of the off-Broadway theatre, The Production Company.

 Mr. Epps has directed both plays and musicals at many of the country’s major theatres including the Roundabout, Manhattan Theatre Club, the Guthrie, Playwrights Horizons, Seattle Repertory Theatre, Arena Stage, and the Goodman Theatre.
 He conceived the highly acclaimed musicals Play On! and Blues In the Night, which both received Tony Award nominations.
 He directed productions of both of those shows on Broadway, in London, and at theatres around the world.